RumeysaKaraismailoglu/Geno-Consent/README.md

 ## Authors
 * **Rümeysa Karaismailoğlu** - Istanbul University, Department of Informatics
 * **Emre Akadal** - Istanbul University, Department of Management Information Systems
+* ## How to Cite

+If you use this architecture or the benchmarking test suite in your research, please cite our paper:
+> Karaismailoğlu, R., & Akadal, E. (2026).
+Geno-Consent: A Resource-Efficient Blockchain Architecture for Dynamic Consent Management in Genomic Data Sharing. *Journal of Medical Systems* (Under Review).

+> ## License
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.